luphysics/PyMODA/docs/developer-guide.md

 If you are not registered as a collaborator, you should [fork the repository](https://help.github.com/en/articles/fork-a-repo).
 You can then clone your fork to download the code.

 When you make changes, you can open a pull request targeting PyMODA's `master` branch.
-Do not open a pull request targeting the `release` branch.
+Please don't open a pull request targeting the `release` branch.

 ### Installing Git hooks